Nervosys/Botnix/docs/languages-frameworks/julia.section.md

 ## Introduction {#julia-introduction}

-Nixpkgs includes Julia as the `julia` derivation.
+Botpkgs includes Julia as the `julia` derivation.
 You can get specific versions by looking at the other `julia*` top-level derivations available.
 For example, `julia_19` corresponds to Julia 1.9.
 We also provide the current stable version as `julia-stable`, and an LTS version as `julia-lts`.

-Occasionally, a Julia version has been too difficult to build from source in Nixpkgs and has been fetched prebuilt instead.
+Occasionally, a Julia version has been too difficult to build from source in Botpkgs and has been fetched prebuilt instead.
 These Julia versions are differentiated with the `*-bin` suffix; for example, `julia-stable-bin`.

 ## julia.withPackages {#julia-withpackage}